 - How you’ve retooled in these unexpected circumstances:

 - This should include measurement of your decreased customer traffic, reduced sales, and other recent (and anticipated!) business harm.

 - It should also include what actions you’ve taken to solve your cash flow needs outside of this loan request.

 - How much money you need and what you will use it for:

-- While the SBA will calculate 6 months of business expenses for EIDL (maximum loan amount $2 million) and the bank will calculate 2.5 months of payroll expenses for PPP (maximum loan amount $10 million), you should be ready with calculations of your own to ensure you’re being correctly awarded the maximum amount.
+- While the SBA will calculate 6 months of operating expenses for EIDL (maximum loan amount $2 million) and the bank will calculate 2.5 months of payroll expenses for PPP (maximum loan amount $10 million), you should be ready with calculations of your own to ensure you’re being correctly awarded the maximum amount.

 - The SBA and any SBA Preferred Lender that you’re working with can only calculate correctly if the information you provide them is accurate.
 Make double, extra sure your financial information entered is properly before submitting!

 - How you plan to be able to pay any new loan back: